meken/cloud-hackathons/hacks/adk-intro/solutions.md

 source .env
 ```

+> [!NOTE]
+> We've configured Git to ignore the file `.env` as we don't want it to be checked in.
+Although in our case it doesn't contain sensitive information (other than the project id), it typically will have keys and other secret information, so it's not a good practice to check that in Git.

 Now we can run the `adk web` command and preview it by clicking the web preview icon in the Cloud Shell menu and selecting Preview and Change Port to 8000.

+If you get authentication errors, make sure that the environment variables as defined above (in the `.env` file) are set and have been sourced.

 ## Challenge 2: The Hero Toolkit